Deepyanyuan/HybridNet-ldr2hdr/README.md

 2020-01-09

-We made some new fine adjustments, detail in link https://github.com/Deepyanyuan/DITMnet-ldr2hdr and paper "DITMnet: Learning to Reconstruct HDR Image Based on a Single-shot Filtered LDR Image"
+We made some new fine adjustments, detail in link https://github.com/Deepyanyuan/DITMnet-ldr2hdr and paper "DITMnet: Learning to Reconstruct HDR Image Based on a Single-shot Filtered LDR Image".
+This paper has just been submiteted to IEEE journal translation on multimedia.

 2019-7-1